12foo/event-flyer-factory/README.md

 git submodule update
 # (activate your virtualenv if you have one)
-pip install -r requirements.txt npm install npm run build
+pip install -r requirements.txt
+# you need to install lxml separately for deployment reasons
+pip install lxml
+npm install
+npm run build
 # (for development, use npm run dev to automatically recompile js/css on changes)